thymikee/jest-preset-angular/website/docs/guides/testing-css-styles.md

 title: Testing CSS Styles
 ---

-Starting from **v9.0.0**, `jest-preset-angular` supports testing CSS styles.
-The supported style extensions following Angular support, which are: `css`, `sass`, `scss`, `less` and `styl`.
+Starting from **v9.0.0**, `jest-preset-angular` supports testing CSS styles for `styles` property in `@Component` metadata.
 This is provided default by `jest-preset-angular`.

 One now can use [window.getComputedStyle](https://developer.mozilla.org/en-US/docs/Web/API/Window/getComputedStyle) to check styling of DOM elements.
-The styles which are returned by `window.getComputedStyle` come from styling files.
+The styles which are returned by `window.getComputedStyle` come from `styles` property.

 ## Example